canonical/cloud-init/doc/rtd/explanation/introduction.rst

   Cloud-init is able to create and modify user accounts, set default passwords, and configure permissions.
 * **Execute user scripts**:
-  If any custom scripts were provided in the user data, cloud-init can run them.
+  If any custom scripts were provided in the user-data, cloud-init can run them.
 This allows additional specified software to be installed, security settings to be applied, etc. It can also inject SSH keys into the instance’s ``authorized_keys`` file, which allows secure remote access to the machine.